romlok/godot-gdhexgrid/README.md

 The coordinates can be given as either a HexCell instance; a Vector3 cube coordinate, or a Vector2 axial coordinate.

+#### func get_hex_center3(hex)

+Returns the Vector3 of the center of the given hex on the plane y=0.

+The coordinates can be given as either a HexCell instance; a Vector3 cube coordinate, or a Vector2 axial coordinate.

 #### func get_hex_at(coords)

 Returns HexCell whose grid position contains the given Godot-space coordinates.